Wiznet/RP2040-HAT-C/examples/mqtt/publish/README.md

 7. If the MQTT publish example works normally on Raspberry Pi Pico or W5100S-EVB-Pico, you can see the network information of Raspberry Pi Pico or W5100S-EVB-Pico, connecting to the broker and publishing the message.

 ![][link-see_network_information_of_raspberry_pi_pico_connecting_to_broker_and_publishing_message]

+## Appendix

+- Prior to Mosquitto version 2.0 the default is to allow clients to connect without authentication.
+In 2.0 and up, you must choose your authentication options explicitly before clients can connect.
+Therefore, if you are using 2.0 and up, refer to following link to setup 'mosquitto.conf' in the directory where Mosquitto is installed.

+    - [**Authentication Methods**][link-authentication_methods]